awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 + You may be signed in to an account that needs to be added to the Account Factory Portfolio in AWS Service Catalog\.
 The account must be added before you'll have access to Account Factory so you can create or enroll an account in AWS Control Tower\.
 If the appropriate user or role is not added to the Account Factory Portfolio, you’ll receive an error when you attempt to add an account\.
 + You may be signed in as root\.
 + The account you're trying to enroll may have AWS Config settings that are residual\.
 In particular, the account must not have a configuration recorder or delivery channel, so these must be deleted through the AWS CLI before you can enroll an account\.
-+ If the account belongs to another OU with a master account, including another AWS Control Tower OU, you must terminate the account in its current OU before it can join another OU\.
++ If the account belongs to another OU with a management account, including another AWS Control Tower OU, you must terminate the account in its current OU before it can join another OU\.
 Existing resources must be removed in the original OU\.
 Otherwise, enrollment will fail\.

 For more information about how AWS Control Tower works with roles when you're creating new accounts or enrolling existing accounts, see [How AWS Control Tower Works With Roles to Create and Manage Accounts ](how-control-tower-works.md#roles-how)\.